 In the manor house level in Medal of Honor: Frontline, you can sometimes get past the entry guard (typically by sneaking to a particular angle and shooting him before he spots you) without blowing your disguise, allowing a Stealth Run of the level, or at least most of it.

 The previous level ends with you knocking over some beer mugs to create a distraction.
 It's possible to mash the action button as much as you want, constantly sending the mug higher and higher into the sky until you eventually can't see it.
-And then it will break anyway as soon as it falls as far as it was supposed to from where you last pressed the button, the people below you still reacting as though they could see and hear it happening.
+And then it will break in mid-air anyway as soon as it falls as far as it was supposed to from where you last pressed the button, the people below you still reacting as though they could see and hear it happening.